Everlong: Critical reception

 "Everlong" is widely regarded as one of Foo Fighters' best songs.
 In 2020, Kerrang ranked the song number one on their list of the 20 greatest Foo Fighters songs, and in 2021, American Songwriter ranked the song number two on their list of the 10 greatest Foo Fighters songs.

 "Everlong" reached one billion streams on Spotify on December 2, 2023, the 55th birthday of the Foo Fighters' bassist, Nate Mendel.

-Live performances

-The Foo Fighters traditionally close their shows with "Everlong".
-To date, it is the band's most frequently performed song, with 1,095 live performances (as of June 2023).
-Since the song was released in 1997, it has been performed in all but four of the Foo Fighters' full-length concerts.

 Music video

 The surreal, satirical video for "Everlong" was directed by Michel Gondry.
 It is, in part, a parody of the film The Evil Dead.
 The version of the song used in the video is longer than the single and album versions.

 The video opens in black and white, with Smear and Mendel, dressed as Teddy Boys, outside of a house in which Grohl and his wife, played by Taylor Hawkins, are asleep.
 In Grohl's dream (in color), he is Sid Vicious at a party, and Hawkins, as Nancy Spungen, is being harassed by Smear and Mendel.
 In Hawkins' dream (also in color), his character is in a cabin reading a book, while Grohl gathers firewood outside.
 A hand appears from under a trap door in the floor of the cabin.
 Back in Grohl's dream, he attacks Smear and Mendel with his enlarged hand.
 He defeats them, and they vaporize (only to materialize in Hawkins' dream).
 Grohl and Hawkins escape the party into a room with an enormous telephone, which is ringing loudly.
 Grohl awakens in their bedroom, where their real phone is ringing.
 Hawkins, trying to fend off Smear and Mendel in his character's dream, phones Grohl.
 Grohl, in their bedroom, answers the phone, and realizes that Hawkins is in distress in Hawkins' dream.
 Unable to wake Hawkins, Grohl returns to sleep in order to enter Hawkins' dream and rescue Hawkins.
 Grohl finds a nunchaku among the logs that he is carrying in Hawkins' dream.
 He enters the cabin, and he and Hawkins overcome Smear and Mendel again.
 Grohl throws their bodies in a nearby lake.
 Smear and Mendel are then shown in Grohl and Hawkins' bedroom.
 All of the band members cast off their costumes, and the video ends with them performing the rest of the song as themselves.

 Although Hawkins is shown drumming in the video, Grohl was actually the drummer on the song, as Hawkins had not yet joined the band at the time of its recording.

 "Everlong" was nominated for Best Rock Video at the 1998 MTV Video Music Awards.
 On May 11, 2021, it passed 200 million views on YouTube.